Possession of Controlled Substance in Texas

 Protecting Your Future Against Dangerous Drug Charges

 In Texas, being charged with the possession of dangerous drugs can lead to severe consequences, including fines, jail time, and a permanent criminal record.
 A “dangerous drug” under Texas law is defined as any substance that is not included in Penalty Groups but still requires a prescription and is considered illegal to possess without one.
 If you’ve been arrested for possession of a dangerous drug, it’s critical to have an experienced attorney who can provide a strong defense.
-Cheryl A. Wulf, Attorney at Law, offers expert legal representation for individuals facing possession of dangerous drugs charges in Tyler, TX, and the surrounding areas.
+Cheryl A. Wulf, Attorney at Law, offers legal representation for individuals facing possession of dangerous drugs charges in Tyler, TX, and the surrounding areas.

 What Are Dangerous Drugs in Texas?